ymath-io/ymath.io/content/courses/chomp/index.md.md

 Consider the program's analysis of the $3\times 8$ game of Chomp.
 There are $164$ distinct nonempty positions, comprising $144$ winning positions and $20$ losing positions.
 Of the $24$ potential starting moves, the single winning move is cutting at $(2,5)$.
 Assuming optimal play where Player 2 defends as long as possible, the game length is $16$.

-That there is a single winning move at the beginning was a surprise to me.
-Every other cut gives the opponent a winning position on which she can capitalize.
+I was surprised that there is a single winning move at the beginning.
+That means every other cut gives the opponent a winning position, on which he can capitalize.

 as the size increases it becomes apparent that there is no simple strategy